redtexts/texts/anonymous_1997_give_up_activism.md

 borrowed attitudes."
-As role-players we dwell in inauthenticity -- reducing our lives to a string of clichés -- "breaking [our] day down into a series of poses chosen more or less unconsciously from the range of dominant stereotypes."
-This process has been at work since the early days of the anti-roads movement.
+As role-players we dwell in inauthenticity -- reducing our lives to a string of clichés -- "breaking [our] day down into a series of poses chosen more or less unconsciously from the range of dominant stereotypes."^[Raoul Vaneigem - *The Revolution of Everyday Life*, Trans.
+Donald Nicholson-Smith (Left Bank Books/Rebel Press, 1994)
+- first published 1967, pp. 131-3] This process has been at work since the early days of the anti-roads movement.
 At Twyford Down after Yellow Wednesday in December '92, press and media coverage focused on the Dongas Tribe and the dreadlocked countercultural aspect of the protests.
 Initially this was by no means the predominant element -- there was a large group of ramblers at the eviction for example.^[see *The Day they Drove Twyford Down* in Do or Die No. 1, p.
 11] But people attracted to Twyford by the media coverage thought every single person there had dreadlocks.
 The media coverage had the effect of making 'ordinary' people stay away and more dreadlocked countercultural types turned up -- decreasing the diversity of the protests.
 More recently, a similar thing has happened in the way in which people drawn to protest sites by the coverage of Swampy they had seen on TV began to replicate in their own lives the attitudes presented by the media as characteristic of the role of the 'eco-warrior'.^[see *Personality Politics: The Spectacularisation of Fairmile* in Do or Die No. 7, p.
 35]

 "Just as the passivity of the consumer is an active passivity, so the passivity of the spectator lies in his ability to assimilate roles and